wp-plugins/universo-widget-and-mobile-redirect/readme.txt

 Português:
 Se você criou seu App com o Universo em http://universo.mobi, este Plugin permite colocar um Widget com seu link na barra lateral, assim, os leitores do seu blog podem acessa seu App do Universo pelo QRCode ou por um link.

-Você pode escolher inserir o Ícone e o QRCode do seu App, além de poder adicionar um texto com formatação HTML.
+Você pode escolher inserir o Ícone e o QRCode do seu App, os ícones dos dispositivos compatíveis com seu App do Universo, além de poder adicionar um texto com formatação HTML.

 Além disso, o Widget tem um checkbox para escolher entre usar ou não um Reconhecedor de Celulares que redireciona os usuários usando dispositivos móveis para seu App do Universo!

 English:
 If you created your Universo App at http://universo.mobi, this Plugin allows you to insert  Widget with the App link in the sidebar, so your blog readers can access your Universo Mobile App via QRCode or Link.

-You can choose to insert your App Icon, QRCode and a customized text with HTML formating.
+You can choose to insert your App Icon and QRCode, the icons of the mobile phones compatible with Universo and a customized text with HTML formating.

 Besides all that, the Widget has a checkbox to select to use or not a Mobile Recognition tool abble to redirect your readers using Mobile Devices to your Universo App!